edev2383/Framework/README.md

 In general, the Controllers you are working in will handle their own connections via the **Edev\Database\Manager\Manager()**.
 However, there are certain instances where you may have to manually create your connections.

-The only place a connection is being established outside of a Controller is in an Email piping/parsing subroutine, which is unique to a certain project.
+The only place a connection has been needed outside of a Controller is in an Email piping/parsing subroutine, which is unique to a certain project.

 ```php
 /**